D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 # 7. Asset File Replacement

-In addition to editing `.txt` and string `.json` files, plugins can ship **arbitrary asset files** (sounds, textures, icons, etc.) and copy them into the mod folder at apply time.
-This is the right tool when you want to swap a `.flac`, `.dc6`, `.dds`, or any other binary file the game loads from disk.
+Plugins aren't limited to text data.
+You can also ship **arbitrary files** — sounds, icons, textures, anything binary — and have the launcher copy them into the mod's folder when the plugin is applied.
+This is the right tool whenever you want to swap a `.flac`, `.dc6`, `.dds`, or similar file that the game loads from disk.

-## Manifest schema
+## How it's declared in the manifest

-Asset replacements are declared on `plugininfo.json` via an optional `assets` array.
-Each entry is a `{ source, target }` pair:
+Asset replacements live on the `plugininfo.json` manifest, in an optional `assets` array.
+Each entry is a simple **`{ source, target }`** pair: where the file comes from inside your plugin, and where it should end up in the mod folder.

 ```json
 {